wdi-sg/table-flip/README.md

 If you don't know how to get started, here is a sugessted function template:

+- keep an array of all the table flip characters

 - for each turn, an input letter should be checked in this order:

   - look through the word to guess. is the input letter there?